 Mean score of companies in the Pre-Prepared Foods industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Gooder Foods, headquartered in the US, currently does not have publicly available carbon emissions data for the most recent year.
+Gooder Foods, headquartered in the US, currently does not have publicly available carbon emissions data for recent years.
 As a result, specific figures regarding their emissions in kg CO2e, including Scope 1, 2, or 3 emissions, are not provided.
-In the absence of detailed emissions data, it is important to note that Gooder Foods has not outlined any specific reduction targets or commitments related to the Science Based Targets initiative (SBTi) or other climate pledges.
-This lack of information suggests that the company may still be in the early stages of developing a comprehensive climate strategy.
-As the food industry increasingly prioritises sustainability, Gooder Foods may benefit from establishing clear climate commitments and reduction targets to align with industry standards and consumer expectations.
+In the absence of concrete emissions data, it is important to note that Gooder Foods has not outlined any specific reduction targets or commitments to the Science Based Targets initiative (SBTi).
+Furthermore, there are no documented climate pledges or initiatives that detail their approach to addressing climate change.
+As the food industry increasingly focuses on sustainability, Gooder Foods may need to establish clear climate commitments and reduction strategies to align with industry standards and consumer expectations.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Gooder Foods is not committed to any reduction initiatives we track.
+Gooder Foods is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.